Max Kepler Player Props: Twins vs. Diamondbacks

-Max Kepler and his .361 on-base percentage over his past 10 games (67 points higher than his season-long percentage), will be in action for the Minnesota Twins versus the Arizona Diamondbacks and Merrill Kelly on August 4 at 8:10 PM ET.
+Max Kepler -- with a slugging percentage of .559 in his past 10 games, including two home runs -- will be in action for the Minnesota Twins versus the Arizona Diamondbacks, with Ryne Nelson on the hill, on August 5 at 7:10 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Cardinals.
+He notched a home run while going 1-for-4 in his last game against the Diamondbacks.

 Max Kepler Game Info & Props vs. the Diamondbacks